YukiChen-yuxin/HomicideDashboard/doc/reflection-milestone2.md

 Our dashboard is spread across 2 tabs of content.

 ## Tab 1
+* Shows count of homicides in the US by States, and presents the data according to the gender of the victim and the perpetrator
+* Can filter the count of homicides across year values and weapon type values
+* By selecting a state, shows line chart and bar chart about counts of homicides by month and by perpetrator race

 ## Tab 2
 * Shows count of homicides in the US across months